 Annual World Santa Claus Congress kicks off in Denmark

-The four-day event was founded by Danish entertainer Christian Jørgen, also known as, “Professor Tribini” Nielsen — who appeared as a Danish Santa in Copenhagen for many years.
-The idea is to have Santas from around the world come for a “Christmas in July,” the website reads.
+The four-day event was founded by Danish entertainer Christian Jørgen, also known as “Professor Tribini” Nielsen, who appeared as a Danish Santa in Copenhagen for many years.
+The idea was to have Santas from around the world come for a “Christmas in July,” the website reads.